 Dr. Nowick is an IEEE Fellow (2009).
 He received an Alfred P. Sloan Research Fellowship (1995, one of 10 awardees in all areas of computer science), an NSF CAREER Award (1995), and an NSF Research Initiation Award (RIA) (1993).
 He also received several Best Paper Awards: IEEE International Conference on Computer Design (both in 1991 and 2012) and the IEEE Async Symposium (2000).

-He is co-founder of the IEEE "Async" Symposia series, and served as Program Committee Co-Chair (1994, 1999) and General Co-Chair (2005).
-He was also Program Chair of the IEEE/ACM International Workshop on Logic and Synthesis (2002).
-He has served as subcommittee or track chair for the Program Committees of three leading design and CAD conferences: ACM/IEEE Design Automation Conference (DAC) (2011-2013, logic/high-level synthesis/FPGA's), ACM/IEEE Design, Automation and Test in Europe (DATE) Conference (2009-2010, logic/technology-dependent synthesis), and IEEE International Conference in Computer Design (ICCD) (2005, tools and methodologies).
-He has been a member of many leading program committees, including DAC, ICCAD, DATE, NOCS, Async, VLSI Design, ICCD, IWLS and INA-OCMC.
-He is currently associate editor of ACM Journal on Emerging Technologies in Computer Systems (2010-2015), and was former associate editor of IEEE Transactions on Computer-Aided Design (2003-2011) and IEEE Transactions on VLSI Systems (2001-2007).
+He is co-founder of the IEEE "Async" Symposia series, and served as Program Committee Co-Chair and General Co-Chair.
+He was also Program Chair of the IEEE/ACM International Workshop on Logic and Synthesis.
+He served as Sub-Committee or Track Chair for the program committees of several leading design and CAD conferences: ACM/IEEE Design Automation Conference (DAC) (logic/high-level synthesis/FPGA's), ACM/IEEE Design, Automation and Test in Europe (DATE) Conference (logic/technology-dependent synthesis), and IEEE International Conference in Computer Design (ICCD) (tools and methodologies).
+He is currently associate editor of ACM Journal on Emerging Technologies in Computer Systems, and was former associate editor of IEEE Transactions on Computer-Aided Design and IEEE Transactions on VLSI Systems.
+He has been a member of many leading program committees, including DAC, ICCAD, DATE, NOCS, Async, VLSI Design, ICCD and IWLS.

 His recent research has been funded by NSF awards, including for continuous-time DSP's (2010) and low-latency asynchronous interconnection networks (2012, 2008), among others.
 In 2000, he received two medium-scale NSF ITR awards for asynchronous research.
 He was brought onto the DARPA "CLASS" project (2005), headed by Boeing, to create a new commercially-viable CAD tool flow for designing asynchronous systems.

-Dr. Nowick is selection committee chair of the ACM/SIGDA
+Dr. Nowick was the selection committee chair of the ACM/SIGDA

 "Outstanding PhD Dissertation in Electronic Design Automation" award (2012-2013),